DojoDanger1/find-the-flamingo/readme.md

 # Changelog

 ## v2.5.6 - 09/02/2025
+### Features
+- Now allowing for settings to be altered from the command line
 ### Adjustments
 - Adjusted assertions to allow for games of size 2 for high dimensions
 ### Bug Fixes
 - Ensured that when executioner/shifter shifts, executioner isn't targeting themselves
+- Ensured that `LYING_GAME_DIFFICULTY` is at least 1

 ## v2.5.5 - 06/02/2025
 ### Adjustments